pytask-dev/pytask/docs/tutorials/how_to_parametrize_a_task.rst

 .. note::

-    If you use ``produces`` or ``depends_on`` in the signature of the parametrize decorator, the values are treated as if they were attached to the function with ``@pytask.mark.depends_on`` or ``@pytask.mark.produces``.
+    If you use ``produces`` or ``depends_on`` in the signature of the parametrize decorator, the values are handled as if they were attached to the function with ``@pytask.mark.depends_on`` or ``@pytask.mark.produces``.

 Un-parametrized dependencies